basham/swit-workshop-a11y/slides.md

 </footer>

 Notes:
-Throughout the workshop, we'll use Zoom's annotation tools.
+We may periodically use Zoom's annotation tools.
 So, let's get familiar with it.
 Look for the toolbar, that hovers over the screen.
 Click on the "Annotate" button to bring up annotation tools.